 Our goal is to protect your separate property and ensure that you receive a fair and equitable share of marital property.
 We have a network of experts to make sure property is correctly appraised.
 We have the experience to handle the division of complex assets and debts, including:

 - Real estate, including the marital residence, vacation home and rental property

 - Retirement accounts

 We take pride in our ability to accurately assess your needs and hire consultants who will help conclude your case quickly and efficiently.

 Mediation Gives You More Options

 We understand that most issues surrounding marital property are resolved during mediation.
 Mediation gives us the opportunity to meet with all of the involved parties and examine marital property to find an equitable solution.
 Our goal is to give you the best chance at a fair and fast solution.
-Our lawyers will keep your best interests as their priority throughout the negotiations.

-For More Information About Marital Assets And Debts
+For More Information About Marital Assets and Debts

 We invite you to schedule a consultation with a Florida division-of-property attorney.
 Contact us or call (941) 499-8154.
 We are available to meet during evening and weekend hours by appointment.